Thartvigsen/thartvigsen.github.io/README.md

 Hi!
 I'm currently a Ph.D. candidate at Worcester Polytechnic Institute in our Data Science program, a part of the Computer Science department.
 Broadly, I am interested in sequence modeling and so my research often involves designing Recurrent Neural Networks to solve problems on a variety of sequential data.
-So far, I have enjoyed applying my representation learning methods to clinical sequences (*e.g.,* vital signs, lab results, and free-hand notes) and look forward to expanding my horizons in new directions.
+So far, I have enjoyed developing and applying my representation learning methods to clinical sequences (*e.g.,* vital signs, lab results, and free-hand notes) and look forward to expanding my horizons in new directions.

 I am advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).